Centaur football kickers gear up for tough Bay League

 King works with a team of three players.
 The long snapper, the holder and the kicker.
 It all begins with the long snapper.
 If he makes a mistake everything falls apart.
 "I take a deep breath and try to relax and make sure I get the snap (hike) off good to the holder," said long snapper Xavier Hodge.
 "We practice every day to make sure we eliminate mistakes."

 Not only is Hodge the long snapper he is like a Swiss army knife for the Centaur football team.
 He plays five positions.
-"He is s very special player who comes to practice every day and does whatever we ask him to do make our team better," said head coach Jahmal Wright.
+"He is a very special player who comes to practice every day and does whatever we ask him to do make our team better," said head coach Jahmal Wright.
 Dodge plays defensive line, linebacker, wing back, fullback and he is the long snapper.

 "I just want to help the team and make us a better team," said Hodge.
-"Whatever I need to do to help the team that's what I will do."
+"Whatever I need to do to help the team, that's what I will do."

 Culver City also has two other kickers and a holder and they along with King and Hodge combine to collectively make up a very successful kicking combination.
 The other kickers are Nathan Garcia, who kicks short field goals and Daniel Perez, and the holder is Caden Kim.